 If you are a tea lover yourself, you might want to know if tea for toddlers is a safe choice.
-Tea is a popular beverage that is available in many types.
+Tea is a popular warm or cold beverage that is available in many flavors.
 The most popular tea is the one made with the leaves of the Camellia sinensis plant.
-However, herbal teas are available and made with different plant parts such as roots, leaves, flowers, or barks, which are often used as herbs for culinary and medicinal purposes.
+However, herbal teas or tisanes are available and made with different plant parts such as roots, leaves, flowers, or barks, which are often used as herbs for culinary and medicinal purposes.

 Some of these teas are used for therapeutic purposes, especially for treating or managing ailments such as colic and diarrhea.
 However, limited clinical evidence exists on the general safety and efficacy of teas for toddlers.

 Read on as we share an overview of the possible benefits and side effects of tea for toddlers with some precautions to observe while offering it to them.